-If you haven’t used Memrise to learn Greek, then there are two things you need to know:
+If you haven’t used Memrise to learn Greek, (link) then there are two things you need to know:

 α.
-Memrise focuses on Vocabulary.
+Memrise focuses on Vocabulary and repetition.

 β.
 All courses are created by its members and some are created by the Memrise team.

-After you sign up you go ahead and pick your course.
-Any course.
+You can try any course.
 There’s no test or locked material, you just pick anything you find interesting and suitable.

-Memrise’s free version has 3 learning parts: Learn New Words, Classic Review and Speed Review.
 In your account’s settings, you can choose how many words you learn and review each time.

 You start with a pack of words, which you learn through tap the word, matching, fill in the blank etc. activities.
 The faster you do it, the more points you earn.

 Spaced repetition (vocabulary repetition after some time has passed) is a huge asset and Memrise makes sure you use that a lot.

 I also love that you don’t need to use your phone’s keyboard; Memrise gives you the letters under the new word, then you tap on them to write it.